ibm-cloud-docs/cloud-logs/agent/agent-linux.md

         For more information about {{site.data.keyword.iamshort}} API Keys, see [Managing API Keys](/docs/account?topic=account-manapikey).
         {: tip}

+    `-d <trusted_profile_id>`
+    :   Specify the trusted profile ID (required for `VSITrustedProfile` mode).
+When using trusted profiles, set to the ID configured in [Setting up Permissions for Ingestion](/docs/cloud-logs?topic=cloud-logs-agent-iam-permissions&interface=cli).
+You must create the instance with the metadata service enabled and link the trusted profile to your instance by specifying the ID when creating it.
+For more information see [Creating virtual server instances](docs/vpc?topic=vpc-creating-virtual-servers).

+        For more information on Trusted Profiles, see [Creating a Trusted Profile](/docs/account?topic=account-create-trusted-profile).
+        {: tip}

     `--send-directly-to-icl`
     :   Set this parameter to send logs directly to {{site.data.keyword.logs_full_notm}}.